hymanroth/sembat/README.md

 charge < 30%,  max one announcement every  5 seconds
 ```

-Finally, if there is a change in the status_code, then an annoncement is also made.
+Finally, if there is a change in the status code or the blackout period changes, then an annoncement is also made.

 Enjoy.